A drug offers hope amid spikes in coronavirus infections

 “It’s on almost every pharmacy shelf in every hospital, it’s available throughout the world, and it’s very cheap,” said Peter Horby of Oxford University, one of the leaders of the trial that randomly assigned 2,104 patients to get the drug and compared them with 4,321 patients getting only usual care.

-Since the virus first emerged in China late last year and spread around the globe, there have been more than 8 million confirmed cases and more than 435,000 deaths.
+Since the virus emerged in China late last year and spread worldwide, there have been more than 8 million confirmed cases and over 440,000 deaths.

-The U.S. death toll has reached 116,526, according to Johns Hopkins University.
-That surpasses the number of Americans who died in World War I, when 116,516 were killed — although both death tolls are far from precise.
+The U.S. death toll has exceeded 116,700, according to Johns Hopkins University.
+That surpasses the number of Americans who died in World War I, when 116,516 were killed — although both tolls are far from precise.

-The U.S. has the most confirmed infections and deaths from COVID-19 in the world, and as parts of the economy have reopened in recent weeks, cases have surged in places like Texas, Florida and Arizona.
+The U.S. has the most confirmed infections and deaths from COVID-19 in the world, and as parts of the economy have reopened in recent weeks, cases have surged in places like Texas, Arizona and Florida, where the virus has sidelined some members of a U.S. team that tracks hurricanes.

 For most people, the virus causes mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.